Date of Incident:

 Details:

 The Coupang Data Breach involved unauthorized access to the company’s customer database exposing full names, phone numbers, email addresses, physical addresses, and order details of approximately 33.7 million customers.
+Coupang’s investigation revealed that the attacker exploited unrevoked cryptographic signing keys to gain unauthorized access.
+The perpetrator was identified as a former employee who accessed user data using a stolen security key.
 The attack mapped to MITRE ATT&CK techniques T1078 (Valid Accounts) and T1059 (Command and Scripting Interpreter), with initial access likely achieved through credential compromise or phishing.
 PoC code behavior included SQL injection payloads exploiting input validation flaws to extract data.
 IOCs found include suspicious IP addresses used in database queries, anomalous login timestamps, and network traffic indicating data exfiltration.
+The perpetrator retained limited user data from only 3,000 accounts and deleted the data after the breach was reported.
+This incident highlighted failures in Coupang’s offboarding processes and internal access management.
+Only a limited number of user records—specifically around 3,000—were retained and later deleted as part of the incident response, helping to contain the leak and reassure stakeholders that most data was not stored or shared.
 Log artifacts reveal unusual database query logs, error logs showing failed login attempts, and registry changes linked with malware persistence.
 Payment information and passwords were not exposed, reducing the risk of financial theft but still posing privacy threats.

 Remediation: